helq/blag/src/blog/posts/2016-01-17-chinese-log-step-1.md

 ---
-title: 'Chinese Log - Step 1: Reading'
+title: 'Chinese Log - Step 1: Searching for Resources'
 date: 2016-01-17 17:25 (COT)
-tags: languages, Chinese, learning
+tags: languages, Chinese, learning, Chinese Log
 ---

+_This article is part of a series of posts on my Chinese learning experience,_ _for more information visit the [main series page](/blog/posts/2016/01/en/my-chinese-learning-log/)_

 Here are the web pages I found useful when reading about Chinese Language as a complete beginner (huh, I'm talking like I knew Chinese, for the record: I'm a beginner!).
 Not all links are meant to be helpful for the beginner though, they're just resources I found useful.